-Modern Round
+Modern Round, a Related Party

-On the civilian side, we have a Co-venture agreement with Modern Round, Inc. (formerly, Modern Round, LLC) ("Modern Round"), a wholly owned subsidiary of Modern Round Entertainment Corporation ("MREC"), a developer and operator of a combined dining and entertainment concept centered on an indoor shooting experience.
-MREC plans to roll out its entertainment concept nationally and currently operates one virtual shooting lounge facility in Peoria, Arizona.
-Under the terms of the agreement, we granted Modern Round an exclusive, non-transferable royalty-bearing right and license to use our software in virtual shooting lounge facilities provided that certain minimums are met every year.
+On the civilian side, we have a Co-venture agreement with Modern Round, Inc. (formerly, Modern Round, LLC) ("Modern Round"), a wholly owned subsidiary of That's Eatertainment Corp. ("TEC"), formerly known as Modern Round Entertainment Corporation ("MREC"), a developer and operator of a combined dining and entertainment concept centered on an indoor virtual shooting entertainment concept.
+TEC is rolling out its entertainment concept nationally and currently operates one virtual shooting lounge facility in Peoria, Arizona and is currently operates Modern Round shooting lounges in four Lucky Strike Entertainment, LLC locations.
+Additionally, Modern Round is working on developing a multiple concept in Mesa, Arizona.
+Under the terms of the agreement, we granted Modern Round, a related party, an exclusive, non-transferable royalty-bearing right and license to use our software in virtual shooting lounge facilities for sales-based royalties.